The classification of complete improper affine spheres with singularities of low total curvature and new examples: Classification of complete improper affine fronts of total curvature

 \section{Classification of complete improper affine fronts of total curvature $-2m\pi$}

 In the minimal surface theory, Osserman \cite{Os} and L\'{o}pez \cite{Lopez} classified complete minimal surfaces in the Euclidian 3-space whose total curvature is $-4m\pi\ (0\leq m\leq2)$ (that is, the mapping degree $m$ of the Gauss map satisfies $0\leq m \leq2$).
-In this section, we will classify complete improper affine fronts, up to transformations in Remark \ref{equiaffine}, whose total curvatures are $0, -2\pi, -4\pi, -6\pi,$ and $-8\pi$.
+In this section, we will classify complete improper affine fronts, up to transformations in Remark \tr{\ref{equiaffineremark}}, whose total curvatures are $0, -2\pi, -4\pi,$ and $-6\pi$, \tr{and give a partial classification for the case of $-8\pi$.}